easonwong-de/Easons-Zen-Mod-Collection/adaptive-zen/README.md

 # Adaptive Zen

-This mod adds support for “Adaptive Tab Bar Colour” to the Zen browser, allowing the tab bar to dynamically match the active website's theme for a more integrated browsing experience.
+This mod adds support for “Adaptive Tab Bar Colour” to the Zen browser.

+> [!NOTE]
+> This mod is currently experimental and may cause minor visual issues.

 ![preview](preview.png)